mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `GridColDef['hide']` property was removed.
 Use `GridColDef['columnVisibility']` instead.

+### Column menu

+- The `GridColumnMenu` component was renamed to `GridColumnMenuDefault` with the new column menu design.
+For previous design, use `GridColumnMenuSimple`.
+- The `GridColumnMenuContainer` component was renamed to `GridColumnMenuDefaultContainer` with the new column menu design.
+For previous design, use `GridColumnMenuSimpleContainer`.
+- The column menu items `GridFilterMenuItem`, `HideGridColMenuItem`, `GridColumnsMenuItem`, `SortGridMenuItems` have been renamed to `GridColumnMenuFilterItem`, `GridColumnMenuHideItem`, `GridColumnMenuColumnsItem`, `SortGridMenuItems`.
+- `GridFilterItemProps` has been renamed to `GridColumnMenuItemProps`.
+- The column menu items for Pro and Premium packages `GridColumnPinningMenuItems`, `GridAggregationColumnMenuItem`, `GridRowGroupingColumnMenuItems` and `GridRowGroupableColumnMenuItems` have been renamed to `GridColumnMenuPinningItem`, `GridColumnMenuAggregationItem`, `GridColumnMenuRowGroupItem` and `GridColumnMenuRowUngroupItem` respectively.

 ### Rows

 - The `GridRowParams['getValue']` property was removed.
 Use `params.row` instead.